 - The Company's Board of Directors is responsible for the other information.
-The other information comprises the information included in the Directors report, but does not include the financial statements and our auditor's report thereon. - Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon. - In connection with our audit of the financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained during the course of our audit or otherwise appears to be materially misstated. - If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
+The other information comprises the information included in the Board of Directors report, but does not include the financial statements and our auditor's report thereon. - Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon. - In connection with our audit of the financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained during the course of our audit or otherwise appears to be materially misstated. - If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.

-Management's Responsibility for the Financial Statements
+Responsibilities of Management and Those Charged with Governance for the Financial Statements